eBay/tsv-utils/docs/AboutTheCode.md

 There is directory for each tool, plus one directory for shared code (`common`).
 The tools all have a similar structure.
 Code is typically in one file, e.g. `tsv-uniq.d`.
 Functionality is broken into three pieces:

-* A class managing command line options. e.g. `tsvUniqOptions`.
+* A class managing command line options. e.g. `TsvUniqOptions`.
 * A function reading reading input and processing each line. e.g. `tsvUniq`.
 * A `main` routine putting it all together.